JCSR2022/JCSR2022/README.md

-Bachelor in Electrical Engineering, experience as docent and in industrial development projects, from draftsman to project manager, in recent years I have been developing a family gastronomic venture and specializing in programming, data science, and the development of financial investment and algorithmic trading strategies.
+Bachelor in Electrical Engineering, experience as docent and industrial development projects, from draftsman to project manager, in recent years I have been developing a family gastronomic venture and specializing in programming, data science, and the development of financial investment and algorithmic trading strategies.
 Recently finished Henry's bootcamp, which opened up a world of technological tools for data science development.
 I firmly believe that perseverance in study and continuous work are the keys to success in everything i set out to do and that's how I live the day to day.

 <!--
 ### Hi there 👋